Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 root's left child contains all keys that begin with a 0 bit, while the right child contains all keys that begin with a 1 bit.

+Every key stored in the tree is required to have the same length in bits, which allows every leaf node to exist at the same level of the tree (that is, every leaf has a direct path that's the same length).
+This effectively prevents users from being able to infer the total number of key-value pairs stored in the tree.

 A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of a search key is 0, or the right child if the first bit is 1.
-This is then repeated for the second bit, third bit, and so on until the search either terminates at a leaf node (which may or may not be for the desired key), or a parent node that lacks the desired child.
+This is then repeated for the second bit, third bit, and so on until the search either terminates at the leaf node for the desired key, or a parent node that lacks the desired child.

 New key-value pairs are added to the tree by searching it according to this process.
-If the search terminates at a parent without a left or right child, a new leaf is simply added as the parent's missing child.
-If the search terminates at a leaf for the wrong key, one or more intermediate nodes are added until the new leaf and the old leaf would no longer reside in the same place.
-That is, until we reach the first bit that differs between the new key and the old key.
+If the search terminates at a parent without a left or right child, the parent's missing child is replaced with a series of intermediate nodes for each remaining bit of the search key, followed by a new leaf.
+If the search terminates at the leaf corresponding to the search key (indicating that this search key already has a value in the tree), the old leaf value is simply replaced with a new one.

 The value of a leaf node is the encoded key-value pair, while the value of a parent node is the hash of the combined values of its left and right children